bensonchoyintuitas/intuitas_knowledgebase/docs/standards_and_conventions.md

 #### Raw (aka Bronze) (Data according to systems)

-The Raw layer stores raw, immutable data as it is ingested from source systems.
+The Raw zone stores raw, immutable data as it is ingested from source systems.
 See [Data layers and stages](level_2.md#data-layers-and-stages) for definitions and context.

-The Raw layer uses two primary schemas:
+The Raw zone uses two primary schemas:
 - **`ods`** - Operational Data Store (current state)
 - **`pds`** - Persistent Data Store (historical snapshots)